joskolenberg/laravel-jory/README.md

 - Take a look at the [jory](https://packagist.org/packages/joskolenberg/jory) package to learn about how to write Jory arrays/Json-strings.

 ## Registering & Routes
-Registering JoryBuilders is not required but allows you to register standard routes for each model and apply custom JoryBuilders (more on that later).
+Registering JoryBuilders is not required but allows you to register standard routes for each model and apply [custom JoryBuilders](#custom-jorybuilders).

 JoryBuilders can best be registered in the boot method of a service provider (use the AppServiceProvider or create a dedicated one):
 ```php